EV battery maker CATL plans $5-billion China recycling facility - NewsBreak

 China, the world’s biggest car market, has also set standards and policies to promote battery recycling and save materials.

-Last month, CATL said it had agreed to acquire Canada's Millennial Lithium Corp (ML.V), as it looks to shore up the supply of key ingredients for EV batteries.
+Last month, CATL said it had agreed to acquire Canada’s Millennial Lithium Corp, as it looks to shore up the supply of key ingredients for EV batteries.

-The leading EV battery maker in China, CATL's list of customers include a swathe of automakers such as Tesla Inc (TSLA.O) and Volkswagen AG (VOWG_p.DE).
+The leading EV battery maker in China, CATL’s list of customers include a swathe of automakers such as Tesla Inc and Volkswagen AG.

 ($1 = 6.4526 Chinese yuan)